All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Month 4-6Continued growth and hair shaft maturationNoticeable improvement in hair density and coverage

 Hair growth is inherently slow.
 Each follicle produces about 0.5 inches of hair per month.
-Patience and consistent dosing are essential for results.
+Patience and consistent dosing are important for results.

 Who Responds Best